 If we said on the phone that the implant would cost X amount, then it looks like we’re essentially lying if we have to add on the cost of a bone graft, or a deep-cleaning, or an additional implant.
 We’re not lying.
 We’re just giving the patient the care they need.
 But because we gave them this flat-price during their first phone call, they may expect that initial amount to cover any additional services.

 As an office, we have to make a choice of whether we want to tell price-shoppers on the phone a number that most likely won’t be true or if we want to refrain from talking cost over the phone.
 We’ve decided to take the second approach.
 We always want to be as transparent with our patients as possible.
 When we say we don’t know exactly what the price will be, we’re telling the truth.
 Until we look at a case, there is no way to know for certain what procedures are needed.
 Because of this, Drs.
 Stanley decided to offer completely complimentary consultations.
 During a free consultation, the doctor will talk to you, take a look at your case, and map out what treatment you need and how much it costs.

 Come on in!

 Want to know how much a dental implant would cost at Stanley Dentistry?
-Schedule a free consultation and speak with one of our doctors about your specific case and what sort of options you have.
-We promise that you’ll be much happier at the end of your consultation knowing exactly what your treatment costs instead of hearing an inaccurate estimate over the phone.View All News
+Schedule a free consultation!
+You will be able to speak with one of our doctors about your specific case and your treatment options.
+You’ll be much happier at the end of your consultation since you’ll know exactly what your treatment costs instead of hearing an inaccurate estimate over the phone.View All News